Intracellular Flow and Nutrient Exchange

 Fungal Great Split: Ascomycota & Basidiomycota Read More »

-About 1.3 billion years ago, following the “Great Oxidation Event,” the bacterial world fractured into specialized lineages, creating the foundational “Ecological Cast” that still runs our planet and our bodies today.
+After the “Great Oxidation Event,” all life, including the bacterial world settled into modern lineages, the foundational “Ecological Cast” of all major life today.

 Bacteria Diversify: Major modern phyla Read More »